- What does Charitocracy mean?

 Do you get to exempt yourself in any given month if you truly in good conscience cannot support the winning charity?Let's brainstorm a fair way to handle this important case.
 If you look at democracies, when you don't get your way in an election, you still pay your taxes, and they often get spent on things you don't agree with.
 At least at Charitocracy you participate by choice.
 On one extreme you could always cancel if you don't like where your dollars are going...
 On the other extreme, whereby you could withhold your dollar each month your preferred causes don't win, the point of the collective donation pool would fall right apart.

-Maybe an acceptable compromise will be to offer a sort of conscientious objector escape valve, where you can have your dollar divert to the Charitocracy general expense fund if you have a morale objection to the month's winning cause.
+Maybe an acceptable compromise will be to offer a sort of conscientious objector escape valve, where you can have your dollar divert to the Charitocracy tip jar (general expense fund) if you have a moral objection to the month's winning cause.
 Until any formal mechanism for this is introduced, please reach out to us ASAP if you find yourself in this situation and would like to prevent your monthly donation from being included in the check to a particular winning organization.
 We respect your conscience and will honor your request.
 Just try to reach us in the first week of the next month: before we've sent out the check!

 I'm your mother.
 Can you add a maximus super vote rule whereby every 3rd vote automatically goes to the cause your mother supports?No. Sorry, MA.
 But great question!

-Does Charitocracy have an app?We barely even have a web site yet!
+Does Charitocracy have an app?We barely have a web site!
 But we've designed the service with a potential future mobile app in mind, yes. 😉